-For information on requesting permission to reuse AGU content, please click on the “permissions” link on any journal or book home page in the Wiley Online Library.
+For information on requesting permission for commercial reuse of AGU content, please click on the “permissions” link on any journal or book home page in the Wiley Online Library.

 Rights Granted to Authors